'Layers Of Fears' premiere trailer reveals a haunting psychedelic horror

 Layers of Fears is being developed in Unreal Engine 5 and the foreboding visuals of the trailer reflect the firepower that developer Bloober Team has at their disposal.

-Portrayed in the trailer as “a psychedelic horror chronicle”, the player can expect a host of mind-bending experiences as they traverse their way through Layers of Fears.
+Portrayed in the trailer as “a psychedelic horror chronicle”, the player can expect a host of mind-bending experiences as they traverse their way through the game.

-In a news release, Bloober Team CEO Piotr Babieno stated: “We are bringing back a franchise that is really special for us, in a new form that will give players a truly fresh gaming experience and that will shed new light on the overall story.”
+Babieno also stated in the news release: “We are bringing back a franchise that is really special for us, in a new form that will give players a truly fresh gaming experience and that will shed new light on the overall story.”

 Layers of Fears is planned for release early next year for PC, Xbox Series X and PlayStation 5.